System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 ```
 ./benchmarks/benchmarks.sh havi
 ```
-and should complete in a few minutes.
+and should complete within 5 minutes.
 The output can be found in `out-havi`.

 The input data is included with the artifact in the file `havi-log.txt.xz`.
 The benchmark script will decompress this and convert it to a binary file